 On the other end of the cohesion spectrum, consider a dewdrop on a leaf in the early morning (Figure 6).
 How can such a thing exist if, as explained earlier, liquids flow and take the shape of the container holding them?
 As described above and in the Water module, water molecules are held together by strong hydrogen bonds.
 These strong forces lead to high cohesion: The water molecules interact with each other more strongly than they interact with the air or the leaf itself.
 (The interaction of the water with the leaf is an example of adhesion, or the interaction of a liquid with something other than itself; we’ll discuss adhesion in the next section.)
 Because of water’s high cohesion, the molecules form a spherical shape to maximize their interactions with each other.

 This high cohesion also creates surface tension.
 You may have noticed insects walking on water on an outdoor pond (Figure 7), or seen a small object such as a paperclip resting on water’s surface instead of sinking; these are two examples of water’s surface tension in action.
 Surface tension results from the strong cohesive forces of some liquids.
-These forces are strong enough to be maintained even when they experience external forces like the gravity of an insect walking across its surface.
+These forces are strong enough to be maintained even when they experience external forces like the weight of an insect walking across its surface.

 Adhesion is the tendency of a compound to interact with another compound.
 (Remember that, in contrast, cohesion is the tendency of a compound to interact with itself.)
 Adhesion helps explain how liquids interact with their containers and with other liquids.